tecomanow/tecomanow/README.md

 I'm Mateus, currently studying computer science at the State University of Santa Cruz, I have interests in Android mobile development.
 Since 2018 I discovered android development in Java and since then I've been studying and learning more.
 I also have some apps available on Google Play.

 College experience: C, R, Java, Prolog and Assembly<br>
-Personal experience: Java and Kotlin
+Personal experience: Android with Java and Kotlin

 ### What I focusing on 💻